Afghanistan at the Cricket World Cup

 Beginning in the mid 1800s, Cricket has been widely popular in Afghanistan, though progress on the international level was slow.
 In 1995, The Afghanistan Cricket Board was founded.
 Afghanistan became an affiliate member of ICC in 2001, after forming a national team.
-From 2008 to 2013, Afghanistan went from Division Five of the World Cricket League to a Full Associate Member.
-Afghanistan debuted in the 2015 Cricket World Cup.
+From 2008 to 2013, Afghanistan went from Division Five of the World Cricket League to an Associate Member.
+With consistent performances, they also were given full member status in 2017.

-Afghanistan qualified for finals in ICC World Cup Qualifier 2018 and defeated West Indies in finals.
-2019 World Cup was 2nd World Cup which Afghanistan qualified.
-They qualified under the captaincy Asgar Afghan.
+Afghanistan qualified for the 2015 Cricket World Cup after finishing as runners-up of the 2011-13 WCL Championship, marking their maiden appearance at the World Cup.
+The team was also successful in securing their first ever win at a World Cup, defeating Scotland.

+Afghanistan qualified for final of 2018 Qualifier and defeated the West Indies to qualify for the 2019 Cricket World Cup.
+Their best performance came in 2023 edition where they secured 4 wins, defeating the likes of England, Pakistan and Sri Lanka.